arturonline/docs/ms/xamarin/Testing/Moq.md

 ## 🚀 Intro

 When writing a test, quite often you want to only test one particular class and method.
 But that method might call a dependency.

+Mocking is simulating the expected behavior of an external dependency ex: DB, network, disk...

-A mocking library allows you to create "*Mocks*" (fake objects).
-Those objects allow you to set its property values, specify its parameters, and return its values on the method calls.
+A mocking library like **Moq** allows us to create fake objects ("*moks*") and set its property values, specify its parameters, and return its values on the method calls.

-Example:
+This example shows the steps involved in setup and use a mock:

 ```cs
 // Create the mock